 — Eberhard Arnold

-A collection of anecdotes, sayings, parables, and meditations from one of the most fascinating spiritual guides of the 20th century.
-Rooted as it is in a distinctively Indian idiom, his Christian wisdom challenges Western readers to step beyond theological ideas and encounter the essence of the Gospels.
+A collection of anecdotes, parables, and meditations from one of the most fascinating spiritual guides of the 20th century.
+Rooted in a distinctively Indian idiom, his Christian wisdom challenges Western readers to step beyond theological ideas and encounter the essence of the Gospels.